theblindhen/icfp2023/README.md

 How to develop
 --------------

+### Copilot in VSCode

+Intall the Microsoft-built version of VSCode, not the open-source ones.
+Then install GitHub Copilot from the market place and sign in to your GitHub account when it prompts you.
+Also install GitHub Copilot Chat.

+### IDE

-For IDE support, start with
+For OCaml IDE support, start with

-    $ opam install merlin
+    $ opam install merlin ocaml-lsp-server ocamlformat

-Now follow the instructions printed to stdout to configure vim or emacs support.
+For vim or emacs support, follow the instructions printed to stdout.

-Alternatively, find a suitable plugin for another IDE and document it here.
+For VSCode support, install OCaml Platform from the VSCode Marketplace.
+Open the workspace `icfp2023.code-workspace` in this directory to ensure we all use the same settings (format on save!).

+### Documentation

 Core library documentation can be found at https://ocaml.org/p/core/latest/doc/Core/index.html